-There are many factors which lead to speciation in environment, they are:
+There are many factors that lead to speciation in the environment, they are

-Reduction of Gene Flow: in case when two individuals are not able to mate because of several factors then there is chances of reduced gene flow but not total isolation.
+Reduction of Gene Flow: in the case when two individuals are not able to mate because of several factors then there are chances of reduced gene flow but not total isolation.

 Hybridisation: Hybridization is an artificial method of developing a new species.
 In animal husbandry, two parents from different species are mated to form a third species.
 Hybridization has numerous and various impacts on the process of speciation.